Try without installing¶

 Set Up pywwt’s JupyterLab Integration¶

 To use pywwt in an interactive computing environment, we recommend combining it with JupyterLab.
 It’s worth noting that the JupyterLab web application is a separate thing than just “Jupyter,” the lower-level system upon which it is built.
 Learn how to install JupyterLab here.

 Once you’ve installed JupyterLab, you need to install a couple of other supporting components beyond pywwt to get the best experience: the WWT Kernel Data Relay (KDR) extension, the WWT JupyterLab Extension, and the JupyterLab widget manager extension.
 The following commands should ensure that everything is set up:

 pip install wwt-kernel-data-relay # or use conda jupyter labextension install --no-build @jupyter-widgets/jupyterlab-manager jupyter labextension install --no-build @wwtelescope/jupyterlab jupyter lab build

-If the installation is successful, then the next time you start up JupyterLab the “Launcher” display should now contain an AAS WorldWide Telescope icon:
+If the installation is successful, then the next time you start up JupyterLab the “Launcher” display should now contain a WorldWide Telescope icon: